NVIDIA/TensorRT-Model-Optimizer/examples/llm_ptq/README.md

 pip install -r requirements.txt
 ```

 If you want to deploy the quantized model on TRT-LLM, you will also need to install the TRT-LLM dependencies as per the [TRT-LLM documentation](https://nvidia.github.io/TensorRT-LLM/quick-start-guide.html#installation).
-Alternatively you can use the ModelOpt docker image built from the [ModelOpt docker build step](../../docker/README.md) which has all the dependencies including TRT-LLM installed.
+Visit our [installation docs](https://nvidia.github.io/TensorRT-Model-Optimizer/getting_started/2_installation.html) for more information.

 For NeMo models, use the NeMo container `nvcr.io/nvidia/nemo:25.04` or later which has all the dependencies including TRT-LLM installed.